luizbills/vanilla-party/README.md

 partyToggleInfo(true)
 ```

-## Hosting a Server

-_Vanilla Party_ need to connect to a server (a [deepstream.io](https://deepstream.io) instance) in order to synchronize their data.
+## Frequently Asked Questions

+### Do I need a username and password to connect to the server?

+No.

+### Can I set up usernames and passwords on my own deepstream.io server?

+No. _Vanilla Party_ does not provide any way to limit connections or authenticate users.
+Adding an authentication and permission system would significantly increase the complexity. _Vanilla Party_ is focused on ease-of-use, experimentation, and prototyping.
+If you need security, _Vanilla Party_ won’t work for you.

+### When do I use different app names?

+Typically, you use a unique app name for every project you are making.

+### What would happen if I use the same app name as someone else?

+If you use the same app name as someone else on the same server, your shared data and messages might accidentally get mixed up.
+To avoid using someone else’s app name, add a prefix to your app name.
+E.g.: instead of `"pong"`, use `"johnwick-pong"`.

+### What kind of data can be shared?

+Shared objects can contain only data.
+They cannot contain methods or internal (private) state.
+These simple, data-only objects are sometimes called "Plain Old JavaScript Objects" (POJOs).

+Shared objects **can** share basic data types: numbers, strings, booleans, null, arrays and other objects.

+You **can not** share: `Infinity`, `NaN`, functions, DOM Elements, symbol values, class instances, etc.

+If you set a property’s value as `undefined` the property will be removed.

+> Pro Tip: In general any data that is JSON serializable can be shared, and data that isn’t JSON serializable can not.

+### How do I avoid data conflicts if I have multiple clients writing to the same object?

+If your game requires a shared object across multiple clients, it is pertinent that they write to the object at different times.
+A few ways to do that are ensuring that only one client (the host) is writing to the object as shown or creating a turn based logic.

+### How is the host chosen?

+When an user connects to an empty room, that user is designated as host immediately and remains host until it disconnects.
+When the current host disconnects, another host is chosen automatically.

+### Can I host my own server?

 You don’t necessarily need to set up your own server.
-Get started with our demo server:
+You can get started with our demo server:

 `wss://vanilla-party.luizbills.com`

 This is the easiest way to get started and for quick throw-away prototypes, but don’t count on the server being around for long term.
 Someday it might move to a new url, have an unplanned outage, or go offline forever.
 Fortunately, setting up your own server and switching to it isn’t that hard.

-If you need long term stability, you might want to set up your own server using [Node.js](https://nodejs.org/):
+But if you need long term stability, you might want to set up your own server using [Node.js](https://nodejs.org/):

 ```
 git clone https://github.com/luizbills/deepstream.io-public deepstream-server